sanyal06/aws-labs-1/SAA-Lab01.md

 ![](file:///C:\Users\as831881\AppData\Local\Temp\msohtmlclip1\01\clip_image016.png)

 For now, our VPC configuration is complete.
-The instances launched in our public subnets should have access to internet and the instances in our private subnet should not.
+The instances launched in our public subnets should have access to Internet and the instances in our private subnet should not.
 We would verify the same in the next section.

 VPC Lab -- Part 02 of 02
 -----------------------